 At Lyon College, we are committed to making an educational experience of the highest quality available to qualified students.
-Tuition and fees account for about 45 percent of Lyon College's educational investment in its students.
-With a combination of affordable costs, extensive merit-based scholarship and
+With a combination of affordable costs, extensive merit-based scholarship and financial aid programs, and academic programs of quality, Lyon College has been regularly recognized as one of higher education's best bargains among private, selective liberal arts colleges.